klaviyo/klaviyo-api-python/README.md

 NOTE: These are arguments that you can apply to any endpoint call, and which are unique to the SDK

 We currently support the following global keyword args:
-- `api_key` : use this to override the client-level api_key which you define upon client instantiation
+- `_request_auth` : use this to override the client-level api_key which you define upon client instantiation

 ## Refresher on catching exceptions: